 Map 1 : Reconstruction of the former drainage basin of the River Effra.

 The Effra drainage basin is located in the central area of inner south London, focusing on the River Thames at Vauxhall.
 It is roughly trapezoid in shape, its long axis aligned from SSE to NNW, narrowing slightly in that direction.
 Its southern and south-eastern watershed (marked in brown above) is the 100m high, steep, narrow ridge that extends from Upper Norwood (near the borders of Lambeth and Croydon), along Sydenham Hill (in Southwark) to Westwood Park (just in Lewisham).
 There is just one col cutting across the ridge - carrying the South Circular Road at Horniman's, Forest Hill (picture 1).
 Few other roads cross the ridge directly, and railways skirt round it or tunnel through.
-Drainage south and east of this main watershed is to the Pool River, which joins the Ravensbourne in Catford, and reaches the Thames via Deptford Creek.
+Drainage south and east of this prominent watershed is to the Pool River, which joins the Ravensbourne in Catford, and reaches the Thames via Deptford Creek.
 Drainage to north and north-east is via the Peck, Earl's Sluice and Neckinger towards Surrey Docks.

 1. The Sydenham Hill watershed (Horniman's is off left); 2.
 The easternmost source of the Effra, along rain